 AUTOSPAN CYCLE CLOCK - Displays a graphical timer that begins counting down from 20 minutes.
-The first 15 minutes is allowing for equilibrium to take place and during the last 5 minutes of the cycle, the analyzer applies stability criteria.
-If the oxygen reading has acceptable stability the analyzer automatically accepts the reading, updates the ZERO Reference, and returns to the Data

-Display Screen.
-If the reading is not stable, the analyzer continues the stability monitoring until the criteria has been met.
+During the 20 minute cycle, the analyzer begins to apply stability criteria.
+If after 20 minutes the reading meets the criteria, the analyzer accepts the reading, updates the Span Reference value, automatically Updates and Quit, and returns to the Data Display Screen to complete the calibration.
+If the reading is not stable, the analyzer repeats the stability monitoring until the criteria is met or the span timeout is exceeded in which case the analyzer returns to the Data Display and reports Fail Span.

-Data Display Main Menu Setup Oxygen Calibration Check/Adjust Span Auto Span

-Figure 40: Auto Span Screen

-If the CAL FREEZE selection is ON, the analyzer output is frozen at the value prior to entering the calibration.
+If the CAL FREEZE selection is ON, the analyzer output is frozen prior to entering the calibration process.